 Chat with your insurance company to see how much this might cost.

 Have a good look for signs of rust.
 Pay close attention to under the wheel arches and around the door frame as these will be harder to see than on the wings.
 When you spot rust, press down on it gently and if there are slight cracking sounds then the problem may go deeper.

 You’ll also need to look for any signs of accident damage/repairs.
 A mismatch of paint colours is often a giveaway.

 Ensure the tyres are the correct ones for the van and that the wear is even across the front and rear treads.
 If not, there could be a problem with the suspension or wheel alignment.
 The tyre depth also needs to be minimum depth of 1.6mm to be legal in the UK.

 A general test of the suspension can be carried out by pressing down hard on one corner and seeing how quickly it bounces back.
 It should return to its original position quickly and smoothly if the shock absorbers are in a good condition.

 What to look for inside

-Have a general look around the cabin.
-If it’s been a tradesman’s wheels then it may well look a tad worn, although a lot of this built-up grime can be cleaned away by giving the van a comprehensive valet.
+Have a look around the cabin.
+If it’s been a tradesman’s wheels then it may well look a tad worn.
+But a lot of this built-up grime can be cleaned away by giving the van a decent valet.